kaiAsmOne/buildrunner/scripts/ansible-custom-runners/README.md

-###This script will Build a Complete Azure DevOps Custom Agent for Ansible.
+#This script will Build a Complete Azure DevOps Custom Agent for Ansible.

+The scripts in this folder are runners i used in the past before understanding the benefit of using the Official github / Azure Runners.
+Deploy a CentOS or Fedora machine and run one of the scripts in this folder.
+Each file represents one variation of a custom runner.

+I have included these scripts in case someone can learn from or use them.

 The Build Agent will Support Azure Cloud, Google Cloud and onprem.

+## Parameters for the different Scripts.

 The script takes 9 parameters